🖨 3D Printer Radar

 💡About the Creality K1C

-The Creality K1C is an enclosed CoreXY printer optimized for carbon-fiber and engineering filaments, featuring a 0.4mm hardened steel nozzle as standard.
-At 600 mm/s and with a sealed enclosure, it delivers prosumer-level material capability at a budget-friendly price compared to Bambu's P-series.
+The Creality K1C is an enclosed CoreXY printer optimized for carbon-fiber and engineering filaments, featuring a hardened steel nozzle as standard.
+At 600 mm/s with a sealed enclosure, it delivers prosumer-level material capability at a budget-friendly price compared to Bambu's P-series.
+The 2025 Edition adds a tri-metal Unicorn nozzle, dual-zone cooling, native CFS-C multicolor support, and an AI camera as standard.

 • PA-CF ready out of the box